neoking89/owlsight/README.md

 **1.2.1**

-- Access backend functionality through the API using "from owlsight import ..."
+- Access backend functionality through the Owlsight API using "from owlsight import ..."
 - Added default functions to the Python interpreter, starting with the "owl_" suffix.
 - More configurations available when using GGUF models from the command line.